antibland/starting_point/README.md

 ##Notes##

 You're cloning the entire [demo][6], which is probably more than you need.
-If you look in the sass folder, you can remove the files beginning with _custom for a cleaner start.
-When I get around to it, I'll separate things further.
+If you look in the sass folder, you can remove the files beginning with _custom for a cleaner start and the call to demo.init() at the bottom of index.html.

 ##License##